-PSA Life Insurance Limited ('the Company') is a private limited liability company registered in Malta.
+Stellantis Life Insurance Limited ('the Company') is a private limited liability company registered in Malta.

 The Company is regulated by the Malta Financial Services Authority.
-It is owned by PSA Services Ltd with a minor shareholding of Banque PSA Finance SA.
-PSA Services Ltd and Banque PSA Finance SA form part of Stellantis N.V. which is domiciled in the Netherlands.
+It is owned by Stellantis Services Ltd with a minor shareholding of Stellantis Financial Services S.A. (formerly Banque PSA Finance S.A.).
+Stellantis Services Ltd and Stellantis Financial Services S.A. form part of Stellantis N.V. which is domiciled in the Netherlands.